acruikshank/chat.os/README.md

 Chat.os uses mocha.js to test server side functionality.
 To run the tests:

 <pre>
-mocha spec/*
+mocha
 </pre>

 ## Using

-To begin, go to http://[host]:8500/ and enter your email and nickname.
-On the next page, choose an existing room or create a new one.
-Once it a room, you will be chatting with everyone else currently in that room.
+To begin, go to the home page on the server (i.e. http://localhost:8500/), click the link to log in through google accounts, and follow the instructions from there.
+Once you've been authenticated and authorized the application, you will land on the rooms page where you can create an existing room or create a new one.
+Once in a room, you will be chatting with everyone else currently in that room.
 If the room is new, there will only be a single text field at the top of page where you can enter comments and commands.

 ### Syntax

-Typing anything into the input will create a comment that will be broadcast to others on the page.
+Typing anything into the input will create a comment that will be broadcast to others in the room.
-You may enter commands by prepending the first word by a colon like:
+You may enter commands by prepending the first word with a colon like:
 <pre>
 :move into the red room
 </pre>